18 Best Hanging Flowers for Balconies and Patios

 Botanical Name: Lantana camara

-Lantanas are famous for their small blooms that change color in the flowering phase, making an eye-catching addition to sunny balconies.
+Lantanas are famous for their cluster of small blooms that change color in the flowering phase, not only that this plant is pest repellent as well.
+They make an eye-catching addition to sunny balconies and flower year round in frost free climates.

 9. Black Eyed Susan Vine